-Undergraduate students are required to confirm their registration by paying a nonrefundable Confirmation Deposit of \$175 in accordance with instructions published in the Registration Procedures publication.
-Registrations of undergraduate students who fail to confirm their intent to attend by paying a nonrefundable Confirmation Deposit will be cancelled.

-Students with outstanding accounts must pay the balance of those accounts and an additional \$175 in order to confirm their registrations.
+Undergraduate students registering in the Fall/Winter Terms are required to confirm their intention to attend by paying one nonrefundable Confirmation Deposit of \$175 in accordance with instructions published in the Registration Procedures publication.
+Students with outstanding accounts must pay the balance of those accounts and an additional \$175.